nadavmatalon/PCA9536/README.md

 3) __Constructor &amp; Destructor__

-As PCA9536 instances are initialized without parameters (recall that the single I2C address of the device is factory hardwired), the constructor has a slightly unconventional format in that it does not include the usual parentheses at the end.
+As PCA9536 instances are initialized without parameters (recall that the single I2C address of the device is factory hardwired), the constructor and destructor have a slightly unconventional format in that they do not include the usual parentheses at the end.
 For concrete illustrations, see the example sketches bundled in this library.

 4) __Device Information String__